dgretton/pyhamilton/README.md

 3. If your initialization hangs (such as on initial_error_example.py), try these steps:
     </br>a.
 Make sure you don't have any other program running which is communicating with the robot e.g. Venus run control
     </br>b.
 Make sure the .dlls referenced in ```__init__.py``` are unblocked.
 See [this StackOverflow thread](https://stackoverflow.com/questions/28840880/pythonnet-filenotfoundexception-unable-to-find-assembly) for more details.

-Please see the list of **Ongoing Projects** for information on other issues with PyHamilton

-## Ongoing Projects
-PyHamilton is an open-source project, and we have a ton of work to do!
-If you'd like to contribute to the PyHamilton project, please consider these following areas of ongoing work and don't hesitate to reach out if you want to discuss collaborating with the team.

-- **PyHamilton for Nimbus:** Right now PyHamilton only works on the STAR line of liquid-handling robots, but we have recently received the appropriate libraries for expanding the framework to Hamilton Nimbus, a much more affordable and low-footprint robot.
-This project is in its very early stages so collaborators will have the opportunity to influence crucial design decisions.
-- **PyHamilton for Linux:** One of the biggest limitations for PyHamilton, Hamilton robots, and much of lab automation in general is their exclusive dependence on Windows as an operating system.
-We are working to recreate the Venus application (which runs on Windows and which PyHamilton depends on in turn) as a Python library, so that PyHamilton will effectively become OS-agnostic.
-- **Package Manager**

 ## Applications